+Algorithm 45 Self-stabilizing MIS

+Require: Node IDs

-Re quire: Node IDs Every node v executes the following code: 1: do atomically 2: Leave MIS if a neighbor with a larger ID is in the MIS 3: Join MIS if no neighbor with larger ID joins MIS 4: Send (node ID, MIS or not MIS) to all neighbors
+Every node v executes the following code:

+1: do atomically

+2: Join MIS if no neighbor with larger ID joins MIS

+3: Send (node ID, MIS or not MIS) to all neighbors

-^{5:} end do
+4: end do

-- Note that the main idea of Algorithm 54 is from Algorithm 33, Chapter 7. - As long as some nodes are faulty, anything can happen: Faulty nodes may for instance decide to join the MIS, but report to their neighbors that they did not join the MIS.
+- Note that the main idea of Algorithm 45 is from Algorithm 35, Chapter 10. - As long as some nodes are faulty, anything can happen: Faulty nodes may for instance decide to join the MIS, but report to their neighbors that they did not join the MIS.
 Similarly messages may be corrupted during transport.
 As soon as the system (nodes, messages) is correct, however, the system will converge to a MIS.
-(The arguments are the same as in Chapter 7). - Self-stabilizing algorithms always run in an infinite loop, because transient failures can hit the system at any time.
-Without the infinite loop, an adversary can always corrupt the solution "after" the algorithm terminated. - The problem of Algorithm 54 is its time complexity, which may be linear in the number of nodes.
+(The arguments are the same as in Chapter 10). - Self-stabilizing algorithms always run in an infinite loop, because transient failures can hit the system at any time.
+Without the infinite loop, an adversary can always corrupt the solution "after" the algorithm terminated. - The problem of Algorithm 45 is its time complexity, which may be linear in the number of nodes.
 This is not very exciting.
 We need something better!
-Since Algorithm 54 was just the self-stabilizing variant of the slow MIS Algorithm 33, maybe we can hope to "self-stabilize" some of our fast algorithms from Chapter 7? - Yes, we can!
+Since Algorithm 45 was just the self-stabilizing variant of the slow MIS Algorithm 35, maybe we can hope to "self-stabilize" some of our fast algorithms from Chapter 10? - Yes, we can!
 Indeed there is a general transformation that takes any local algorithm (efficient but not fault-tolerant) and turns it into a self-stabilizing algorithm, keeping the same level of efficiency and efficacy.
 We present the general transformation below.